- Digital Signage

 EIT has developed a digital signage system for managing screens in Extension county centers, including a web tool to help you quickly create slides from built-in templates or your own custom designs:

 You can include a logo image as part of your email signature.
-When used this way, the logo should appear at the bottom of the email signature, below all the other elements of the signature.
+When used this way, the logo should appear at the bottom of the email signature, below all of your contact information.

-- Download the logo image to your desktop computer.
+- Download the logo image to your computer.

-- Go to your email settings, scroll down to the “Signature” section and enter your signature text in the text field.
-If you already have an email signature, verify that the information is correct.
+- Go to your email settings, then scroll down to the “Signature” section and enter your signature info in the text field.
+If you already have an email signature, verify that everything is correct.

 - To insert the logo image, position your blinking cursor two lines below the last line of text in your signature.
-Then click the Insert Image icon (next to the Link icon) and upload the image file from your computer.
+Click the Insert Image icon (next to the Link icon) to upload and insert the image file from your computer.

 - Click Save Changes at the bottom of the page.

-- You should not use embellishments like italics or cursive in any part of your signature (only the “Sans Serif” font at normal size in Gmail settings).
+- Do not use embellishments like italics or cursive in any part of your signature (only the “Sans Serif” font at normal size in Gmail settings).

 - Don’t resize the logo image, and keep it on a line by itself without any other text or graphics on the same line.